lhindman/cs253-f20-final-project/README.md

 ```

 ## Project Guide (part 1)
-The myps tool will collect the following information on each process from the /proc file system and sort the data in a ProcEntry struct.
+The myps tool will collect the following information on each process from the /proc file system and store the data in a ProcEntry struct.

     - pid - The pid of every process
     - comm - The filename of the executable